Posts

 By combining automation, convenience, and user control, COS’ online marketplace provides a faster, more efficient, and user-friendly alternative to phone-based services.

-3. Last Mile (or Drop): These driveways connect individual homes to the network.
+• Last Mile (or Drop) – The driveways connecting homes and businesses to the network.

 Pros of Dark Fiber Backbone Open Access